Vernon Dahmer: Murder and suspects

-The Dahmers had been sleeping in shifts because they had been receiving numerous death threats throughout the year.
-The Dahmers also kept a shotgun by the nightstand and they were willing to use it in case they heard gunshots and needed to return fire and they always kept the curtains tightly drawn at night in order to make it harder for night riders to see into their home.
-On January 10, 1966, the Dahmer home was attacked by the White Knights of the Ku Klux Klan.
-The family woke to the sound of a shotgun being discharged and the sound of gas jugs being thrown through the windows.
-As Ellie went to grab the children, the house erupted into fire.
-Dahmer returned fire from inside the house in order to try and distract the Klansmen while he helped hand Bettie down to Ellie.
-He was able to leave his burning home, but he was seriously burned from the waist up; Bettie's arms were also severely burned.
+As 1966 began, the Dahmers were sleeping in shifts because they had been receiving death threats throughout the past year.
+The Dahmers kept a shotgun by the nightstand and were willing to use it if they heard gunshots and needed to return fire.
+They kept the curtains tightly drawn at night in order to make it harder for night riders to see into their home.

+On January 10, 1966, the Dahmer house was attacked by the White Knights of the Ku Klux Klan.
+The family woke to the sounds of a shotgun being discharged and gas jugs being thrown through the windows.
+As Ellie grabbed the children, the house erupted into flames.
+Dahmer returned fire from inside the house to try to distract the Klansmen while he helped hand Bettie down to Ellie.
+He was eventually able to flee the burning house, but he was badly burned from the waist up; Bettie's arms were also seriously burned.
 The Dahmers' home, grocery store, and car were all destroyed in the fire.
-Dahmer was taken to the hospital, but he died of smoke inhalation and his lungs were also severely burned.
+Dahmer was taken to the hospital, where he died of smoke inhalation and damage to his lungs.
 Before he died, Dahmer told a local newspaper reporter: "I've been active in trying to get people to register to vote.
 People who don't vote are deadbeats on the state.
 I figure a man needs to do his own thinking.
 What happened to us last night can happen to anyone, white or black.
 At one time I didn't think so, but I have changed my mind."

-The Chamber of Commerce, under Bob Beech and William Carey College President Dr. Ralph Noonkester, led a community effort to rebuild the Dahmer's home.
-Local and state businesses such as the Masonite Corporation, Alexander Materials, and Frierson Building Materials donated materials, local unions donated their services, and students from the University of Southern Mississippi volunteered by doing unskilled labor.
+The Chamber of Commerce, under Bob Beech and William Carey College President Dr. Ralph Noonkester, led a community effort to rebuild the Dahmers' home.
+Local and state businesses such as the Masonite Corporation, Alexander Materials, and Frierson Building Materials donated materials, local unions donated their services, and students from the University of Southern Mississippi volunteered their labor.
 Bob Beech's second priority was to provide college funds to Dahmer's school-aged children.
-Four of Dahmer's sons were serving in the United States military but they left their posts in order to help bury their father and reconstruct their family's home.
+Four of Dahmer's sons were serving in the U.S. military at the time, but they left their posts to help bury their father and reconstruct the family home.